 Addressing flooding in Texas’ most populous county

 Sept.
-3, 2024
+24, 2024

 An influx of storms can create the need for an updated flood plan.
 Michael Baker took steps to mitigate flooding in Texas through a comprehensive project.

 Harris County, Texas, which includes the Houston metro area, is the most populous county in Texas and the third most populous county in the United States.
-Western and northwestern Harris County are expected to experience a surge of land development activities soon as the local population, currently about 340,000, is expected to nearly double in the next 50 years.
+Western and northwestern Harris County are expected to experience a surge of land development activities soon because the local population, currently about 340,000, is expected to nearly double in the next 50 years.

 This area drains into the two major reservoirs on the west side of Harris County, Addicks and Barker, which are designed to mitigate flooding in the downtown Houston area.
 The trend in land development will see many acres of prairie land and rice farms converted into a suburban environment, resulting in an increase in runoff volumes and peaks.
 Moreover, drainage in the area is complicated by the limited capacity in the Cypress Creek channel, resulting in overflows across the watershed divide during a five-year event.
 When storm events exceeding a five-year event occur in the upper northwest areas of the county, overflows from the Cypress Creek watershed sheet-flows into the Addicks reservoir watershed.